Only 10% of companies obtain significant financial benefits from artificial intelligence technologies. Why so few?

 We analyzed responses to over 100 survey questions to better understand what really enables companies to generate significant financial benefits with AI.
 We found that getting the basics right — like having the right data, technology, and talent, organized around a corporate strategy — is far from sufficient.
 Only 20% of companies achieve significant financial benefits with these fundamentals alone.
 Getting the basics right and building AI solutions that the business wants and can use improve the odds of obtaining significant financial benefits, but to just 39%.

 Our key finding: Only when organizations add the ability to learn with AI do significant benefits become likely.
-With organizational learning, the odds of an organization reporting significant financial benefits increase to 73%.

 Read the Full ArticleAlready a subscriber?
 Sign in